Michigan Ski Resorts

 Big Snow Resort is located at 500 Indianhead Rd., Wakefield, MI 49968

-Ski Brule in Iron River.
-Ski Brule, which has been named by some as Best Overall Resort in the Midwest, bills itself as family friendly.
+Ski Brule, which has been named by some as Best Overall Resort in the Midwest by some outlets, bills itself as family friendly.
 Among its stand out features are a 500ft vertical drop, 150 skiable acres, 11 lifts and 17 runs.
+According to our research, its vertical drop is 2nd in the Midwest, only behind Lutsen in Minnesota.
 In addition, the resort has three terrain parks plus a tubing park.
 With advanced snowmaking technology Ski Brule is able to generate enough snow in 24 hours to open a trail.
 For experts, there are two wooded trails and the longest run there is 5,300ft.
 Ski Brule boasts best snow in the Midwest.

 Ski Brule is located in Michigan’s Upper Peninsula, just over the Wisconsin/Michigan border.